 Sudan vets scramble to save park's malnourished lions

 Salih said a group of international wildlife conservationists had contacted him offering their help to save the lions.
-"They are specialists and are planning to come to Khartoum with their kits and resources," he told AFP.
+"They are specialists and are planning to come to Khartoum with their kits and resources," he said.

-Al-Qureshi Park is managed by Khartoum municipality but funded in part by private donors, which have dried up in the face of the economic crisis that triggered nationwide protests though much of last year.
-The online campaign launched by Salih has grown over the past few days.

 It is not known how many lions survive in the wild in Sudan, but a population lives in Dinder National Park on the border with Ethiopia.
 African lions are classified as a "vulnerable" species by the International Union for Conservation of Nature.